Folvin/Folvin/README.md

 - 👋 Hi, I’m @Folvin
 - 👀 I’m interested in videogames
-- 🌱 I’m currently learning to web develope
+- 🌱 I’m currently learning web developing
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on team
-- 📫 How to reach me minicarota15@gmail.com
+- 📫 How to reach me kevin.alessi.develop@gmail.com
+- 📞 my mobile phone 3427316925

 <!---
 Folvin/Folvin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.